designforhumans/Fancy-Edit-Links-Wordpress/README.md

 ## Installation

-Install the plugin through wordpress in the usual way, then ensure that in your **&gt;head&lt;** you call the function
+Install the plugin through wordpress in the usual way, then ensure that in your **&lt;head&gt;** you call the function

 	load_editlink_scripts($load_fancybox = true);